Yelfive/md-notes/Java/Basics.md

 ### Define as array

-> With this syntax, on passing as an array is valid
+> With this syntax, passing as an array is valid

 ```java